MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

 * An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 * A GitHub account.
 Create a free [GitHub account](https://github.com/join) if you don't have one already.
-* An [Azure Container Registry](/azure/container-registry/container-registry-intro), a Google Container Registry, and a Docker Hub registry with push privileges.
+* An [Azure Container Registry](/azure/container-registry/container-registry-intro), a Google Container Registry, or a Docker Hub registry with push privileges.
 [Create an Azure Container Registry](/azure/container-registry/container-registry-get-started-portal#create-a-container-registry) if you don't have one already.
-* A Kubernetes cluster (such as Azure Kubernetes Service, Google Kubernetes Engine, Amazon Elastic Kubernetes Service).
+* A Kubernetes cluster (such as Azure Kubernetes Service, Google Kubernetes Engine, or Amazon Elastic Kubernetes Service).
 [Deploy an Azure Kubernetes Service (AKS) cluster](/azure/aks/tutorial-kubernetes-deploy-cluster).

 ## Sample code